mountaineerbr/shellChatGPT/man/README.md

 Press \<*CTRL-\\*\> to exit from the script (send *QUIT* signal), or “*Q*” in user confirmation prompts.

+# NOTES

+Stdin text is appended to any existing command line PROMPT.

+Input sequences “*\n*” and “*\t*” are only treated specially (as escaped new lines and tabs) in restart, start and stop sequences!

+The moderation endpoint can be accessed by setting the model name to *omni-moderation-latest* (or *text-moderation-latest*).

 For complete model and settings information, refer to OpenAI API docs at
 <https://platform.openai.com/docs/>.